raysas/drug-discovery-dbms/README.md

 ## Abstract

-This is a compulsory project for DataBase Management Systems course, taken in Fall 2022.
+This is a compulsory project for Database Management Systems course, taken in Fall 2022.
 Submission consisted of a 65 pages long paper explaining the different design stages of the dbms and implemented using MySQL workbench, followed by a 10 min powerpoint presentation in class.

 Drug Discovery is the process of identifying new medical drugs through computation.
 In general, it consists of 3 phases: development, clinical and postlaunch (Wooler et al., 2017).
 This would require the creation of large data warehouses.
-This project manages a drug discovery company's collected data of clinical trials and allows a team of experts (including pharmacologists, chemists, data scientists...) to access a specialized part of it in order to relate biological and chemical entities with genetically based diseases.
+This project manages the collected data from clinical trials of a ***drug discovery company (drugopops)*** and allows a team of experts (including pharmacologists, chemists, data scientists...) identified as users with roles to access a specialized part of it in order to relate biological and chemical entities with genetically based diseases.
 This can be especially useful to come up with inferential statistics around the effectiveness of a drug and its chemical compounds in connection with the genetical origin of the disease.
+ The project was normalized up to the Boyce-Codd Normal Form and consisted of the following design phases:
+ * conceptual design (ER model)
+ * logical design (transformation to a relational model)
+ * physical model (implemeting this model using MySQL workbench)

 ## Introduction